avinash201199/avinash201199/README.md

 ✍️ &nbsp;Apart from technical interests, I like dancing,watching movies, reading novels, playing Chess and badminton.\
 💬 &nbsp;Feel free to reach out to me for general consulting, or discussions \
 ✉️ &nbsp;You can email me at avinash201199@gmail.com.
 I'll try to respond as soon as possible!\
-📄 &nbsp;You can check my [Resume](https://drive.google.com/file/d/1K4-g2LlUJFHv-JzBtrBBSeBOUiRN1-iQ/view?usp=sharing) for more details about work experience.
+📄 &nbsp;You can check my [Resume](https://drive.google.com/file/d/1K4-g2LlUJFHv-JzBtrBBSeBOUiRN1-iQ/view?usp=sharing) for more details about my work experience.

 ### If my repository is helpful for you then [Nominate me for GitHub Star](https://stars.github.com/nominate/)